koichia/flutter_web_file_selector/README.md

 ## Features

-You might have come across with a situation where the file selection popup menu on iOS/iPadOS web browsers are positioned far away from where you tapped, like this:
+You might have come across with a situation where the file selection popup menu on iOS/iPadOS web browsers are positioned far away from where you tapped.
+With this package, the popup menu should be placed right next to the button you have tapped.

 ![Before](https://raw.githubusercontent.com/koichia/flutter_web_file_selector/main/images/before-after.png)

-With this package, the popup menu should be placed right next to the button you have tapped.

 ## Usage